nectra-xyz/nectra-core/README.md

 ## nUSD < $1

 Nectra's primary mechanism for supporting the nUSD price when it falls below $1 is redemptions.
-Redemptions creates a price floor, as market participants can profitably arbitrage the difference by purchasing undervalued nUSD and redeeming it for $1 worth of cBTC from the system, thus increasing the nUSD price back towards its peg.
+Redemptions create a price floor, as market participants can profitably arbitrage the difference by purchasing undervalued nUSD and redeeming it for $1 worth of cBTC from the system, thus increasing the nUSD price back towards its peg.

 A period of high demand for redemptions also creates a second-order effect.
 Borrowers are incentivized to temporarily increase their interest rates to reduce their risk of redemption, and the redemption fees themselves rise with volume.
 Since the interest and redemption fees are streamed to the Savings Account module, users are further incentivized to acquire discounted nUSD on the market and deposit it into the treasury pool to capture a portion of these earnings.
 Doing so reduces the circulating supply of nUSD.